flipacholas/Architecture-of-consoles/articles/playstation-3.md

   {{< /tab_figure_img >}}
 {{< /tabs >}}

-Like the PS2's [IOP]({{< ref "playstation-2#io" >}}), the Southbridge is completely proprietary and undocumented.
-But while it still remains an obscure piece of silicon, it does a superior job consolidating many interfaces and protocols, both external (i.e. USB, Ethernet, etc) and internal (i.e. SATA).
+Like the PS2's [IOP]({{< ref "playstation-2#io" >}}), the Southbridge is completely proprietary, though this time made by Toshiba (they called it the 'Super Companion Chip' {{< cite "io-supercompanion" >}}).
+So, while it still remains an obscure piece of silicon, it does a superior job consolidating many interfaces and protocols, both external (i.e. USB, Ethernet, etc) and internal (i.e. SATA).
 For reference, in the past, the IOP's slow clock speed ended up [bottlenecking]({{< ref "playstation-2#available-interfaces" >}}) speedy interfaces like ATA and Ethernet, greatly reducing their full bandwidth.

 Furthermore, the southbridge implements encryption algorithms to protect the communication between standard protocols in a seamless way, such as the Hard Drive data.